+You made it!
 Now that you’ve got your little one or ones home, you begin to settle into a new routine as a whole new family dynamic begins to take shape.

-and beyond.
-Some argue that the postpartum period never truly ends, it just takes on new forms over time.
+The postpartum period is often referred to as the 4th trimester (the first 3 months post-delivery).
+Although some argue that the postpartum period never truly ends, it just takes on new forms over time.

 In the United States, we often treat the postpartum differently.
 We treat it not as the precious time that it is, but something to hurry through, often alone.
 Studies have shown that having a strong care system in place, especially for the first several weeks after birth, can greatly reduce the risk of postpartum anxiety or depression.
 But this support system can be integral even months — or years — later when the overwhelm of motherhood is even greater.

 *The 5th trimester was coined by author Lauren Smith Brody in her 2017 book, The Fifth Trimester: The Working Mom’s Guide to Style, Sanity, and Big Success After Baby